JudSze/UPM_internship/mouse/readme.md

    * RefCDS object created with dndscv::buildref function, from the biomart txt file, and the reference genome assembly

 ### Description of covariates matrice
+* if you are following the tutorial, there can be Windows-specific problems that arose, therefore it is worth running buildref in Linux environment
 * first step was excluding the knockout samples from the expression data
 * after annotation of probes, and taking the mean of probes mapped to the same gene, the mean expression matrice was used
 * missing values (whole rows for genes that were present in the RefCDS object, but not in the expression data) were computed with missMDA::imputePCA